hashicorp/consul/website/source/docs/agent/services.html.markdown

 Lastly, a service can have an associated health check.
 This is a powerful feature as it allows a web balancer to gracefully remove failing nodes, or a database to replace a failed slave, etc. The health check is strongly integrated in the DNS interface as well.
-If a service is failing it's health check or a node has any failing system-level check, the DNS interface will omit that node from any service query.
+If a service is failing its health check or a node has any failing system-level check, the DNS interface will omit that node from any service query.